SCasanova/f1dataR/README.md

 # f1dataR <img src='man/figures/logo.png' align="right" width="25%" min-width="120px"/>

-A set of functions to easily access Formula 1 data from the Ergast API and the official F1 data stream via the fastf1 python library.
+A set of R functions to easily access Formula 1 data from the Ergast API and the official F1 data stream via the fastf1 python library.

 ## Installation